 To compare the performance of the new method with other existing methods, we adapted the semi-analytical method (Xia et al., 2012) to TEM model.
 To do that, we first revised the TEM model structure to:

-Where P(t) is a vector of pools in TEM (e.g., VC and SC). is a scalar.
+Where P(t) is a vector of pools in TEM (e.g., CV and CS). is a scalar.
 A is a pool transfer matrix (in which Aij represents the fraction of carbon transfer from pool j to i).
 C is a diagonal matrix with pool components (where diagonal components quantify the fraction of carbon left from the state variables after each time step).
 With this method, we obtained an analytical solution for the intermediate state.
 We then kept running TEM with the traditional spin-up process.
 Specifically, we started TEM simulation to estimate the state variable values.
 Based on these values, the spin-up runs were conducted to reach the final steady state.
 We found that the semi-analytical solution is better than the original spin-up method, but slower than the new method proposed in this study (Table 2).

+To accelerate the spin-up for multiple soil carbon pool models with relatively simple and linear decomposition processes, implementing our method shall be relatively easy, but will take a great amount of computing time to equilibrate.
+For models such as CLM, multiple methods have been tested to accelerate their spin-up process (e.g., Fang et al., 2015), the direct analytical solution method might be time-consuming to achieve.

 4. Summary

 We developed a new method to speed up the spin-up process in process-based biogeochemistry models.
 We found that the new method shortened 90% of the spin-up time using the traditional method.
 For regional simulations in North America, average spin-up time saving is 85% for either daily or monthly version of TEM.
-This method will significantly help our future carbon dynamics quantification with biogeochemistry models at fine spatial and temporal scales.
+We consider our method is a general approach to accelerate the spin-up process for process-based biogeochemistry models.
+As long as the governing equations of the models can be formulated as the form in eq.
+(9), the algorithm could be adopted accordingly.
+Our method will significantly help future carbon dynamics quantification with biogeochemistry models at fine spatial and temporal scales.

 Table 1.
 Test sites for new spin-up algorithms